 The Religious Studies AS/A2 course provides students with the opportunity to learn about, discuss, evaluate and learn from religious beliefs, practices and values.
 It provides opportunities for students to engage with challenging questions about the meaning and purpose of life and the value of faith in the world today.

 Religious Studies is of general interest but is particularly useful for those students considering a career in Teaching, Youth Work, Social Work, Child Care, Nursing and Church Work.

+Sociology (WJEC) (GCE)

+Leader of Learning // Mrs M Fitzpatrick

+.....

-Sociology (WJEC) (GCE) Leader of Learning // Mrs M Fitzpatrick Examination Board & Syllabus // WJEC A-level in Sociology QAN Code: 601/5258/8 Course Description:
+Examination Board & Syllabus // WJEC A-level in Sociology QAN Code: 601/5258/8 Course Description:

 Sociology involves the study of society and the ways in which people act in social groups.
 It is concerned with issues such as inequality, racism and stereotyping.
 This course focuses on the detailed examination of several areas including education, the family, social inequality and crime.
-This course also draws on a wide range of Sociological Theories and debates. .....
+This course also draws on a wide range of Sociological Theories and debates.
 Assessment:

 This specification is divided into a total of four units, two AS units and two A2 units.
 AS units are worth 40% of the overall A-Level grade.
 Topics studied at AS Level Unit 1 include Culture, Socialization and how identity is formed.
 It also includes the topic of the Family.
 AS Unit 2 topics include Methods of Sociological Enquiry and Education.
-AS UNIT 1: Acquiring Culture -families and households AS UNIT 2: Understanding society (Education) and Methods of Sociological Enquiry A2 UNIT 3: Theme: Power and Control Topic Crime and Deviance.
+AS UNIT 1: Acquiring Culture - families and households AS UNIT 2: Understanding society (Education) and Methods of Sociological Enquiry A2 UNIT 3: Theme: Power and Control Topic Crime and Deviance.
 A2 UNIT 2: Social Inequality and Applied Methods of Sociological Enquiry where students design, justify and evaluate a piece of research.
 Course Requirement:

-Grade B or above in English Language GCSE or a grade B in Sociology GCSE.
+Grade B or above in English Language GCSE or a grade C or above in Sociology GCSE.
 It is not essential to have GCSE Sociology to study this course at A-Level.
 Sociology students need to have an open and enquiring mind, a keen interest in current affairs, a willingness to read and research widely, as well as the ability to express opinions whilst listening to the views and opinions of others.
 Additional Information:

 Sociology is a highly valued subject for higher education entry and future careers.
 Sociology students are particularly in demand for people centred occupations and professions that demand analytical approach.
 Hence Sociology students have gone into careers as wide ranging as; media research, law, police, journalism, teaching, social and welfare work, personnel work, business analysts, civil service and local government research and policy making, advertising, nursing, medicine and market research.
 According to a recent survey by the campaign for Social Science graduates of social sciences are more likely to be employed than other graduates.

-Spanish (CCEA) (GCE)

-Leader of Learning // Mrs L Hughes

-Examination Board & Syllabus //

-CCEA A-level in Spanish QAN Code: 601/8398/6

-Course Description:
+Sport and Physical Activity (OCR) (Level 3) (Cambridge Technical) (Extended Certificate) Leader of Learning // Mrs J Doherty-Clarke Examination Board & Syllabus // OCR Level 3 Cambridge Technical Extended Certificate in Sport and Physical Activity ......